I will give thanks to you, for I am fearfully and wonderfully made. Your works are wonderful. My soul knows that very well. (Psalm 139:14)

 Dr. Ted Esler

-Dr. Esler is the President of Missio Nexus, which seeks to advance the effectiveness of the Great Commission community in North America in global mission.
+Dr. Esler is the President of Missio Nexus which seeks to advance the effectiveness of North America’s Great Commission community in its global mission.
 Ted is a part of The Living Room Orlando, a house church network in Orlando, Florida.
 He has a B.S. in Computer Science, an M.T.S. in Theology, and a Ph.D. in Intercultural Studies.
-With his family, he has served as a missionary in Belize, Croatia, and Bosnia.
-He formerly served in leadership at Pioneers before working at Missio Nexus.
-Ted is the author of Overwhelming Minority.
-Ted and his wife, Annette, have five children.
+With his family (wife Annette and their five children), he has served as a missionary in Belize, Croatia, and Bosnia.
+He formerly served in leadership at Pioneers before working at Missio Nexus and has authored Overwhelming Minority.